OpenKMIP/PyKMIP/README.rst

       config='client'
   )

-A KMIP client will load the configuration settings found in the ``client`` settings block by default.
+The KMIP client will load the configuration settings found in the ``client`` settings block by default.
 Settings specified at runtime, as in the above example, will take precedence over the default values found in the configuration file.